 contributed immeasurably to the success of the fighting genre.
 In the early

-90's (and many years onward), these artists blurred the line between "video
+90's (and for many years to come), these artists blurred the line between "video

-providing an immense appreciation and inspiration to fans that love fighting games and
+providing an ever-growing interest, appreciation, and inspiration to fans that love fighting games and

-The artists listed below are credited for creating some of the most inspiring artwork in video game
+The artists featured below are credited for creating some of the most inspiring artwork in video game

 history... (and if you

 ask me, history itself).
-On this page, you can learn a little bit more about some of
+On this page, you can learn some interesting facts

 the most accomplished fighting game artists of all time, and feast

-your eyes on a sampling of their iconic masterpieces.
+your eyes on a small sampling of their work.
 Also be sure to

-for some of Capcom's most iconic games, including: Street Fighter Alpha
+for some of Capcom's most well-known games, including: Street Fighter Alpha, Street

-Fighter 2 (series), Street Fighter III (series), Final Fight, Warzard, Star
+Fighter 2, Street Fighter III, Final Fight, Warzard, Star

 and Overman King Gainer.
 He officially left Capcom in 2003 and started

 working as a freelance artist.
-Among other things, he was featured in the
+He also appeared in the

-Initial D live action movie as a Red Suns Member, and also appeared in
+Initial D live action movie as a Red Suns Member and in Tomie:

 Rebirth as Waiter.
-Akira Yasuda was also responsible for editing Capcom's
+Akiman was also responsible for editing Capcom's